steadybit/preflight-kit/docs/preflight-api.md

 ### Start

-The start phase initiates the preflight check process.
+The start phase initiates the preflight action process.
 This is where the initial validation of configuration parameters and the experiment setup can take place.
 This endpoint must respond within a few seconds.
 For longer-running validations, the actual check work should be done in the status phase.

 #### Example